mircleat/Game2D/README.md

 ### Usage
 [Clear, terse instructions on how to use your app.
 What do the different interface elements (buttons, menus, etc.) do?
 How does one see the various requirements and features in action.]
+Splash Screen: Contains a start button to start the game, credit page, and leaderboard.
+Character Customization: Create a username, select male/female avatar, confirm button to continue.
+Assigns new characters a unique ID.
+MainActivity: Walk around to one of four spots in the room to trigger different activities:
+1. Class Roster (Name Guessing Game)
+- 5 question quiz with randomized names of students and TAs in the class.
+Guess whether they are real names or not.
+- Pause button: Hint, resume button, return to main menu button
+- Upon finishing, you are shown your score, your best score, and your average score.
+You can try again or continue to MainActivity.
+2. Machine Code Quiz:
+- 4 machine code questions.
+- Pause button: View a helpful hint, resume quiz, or return to MainActivity.
+- If you get a question wrong, a minigame will spawn with chalk flying at you.
+Tap to jump, and dodge all the chalk.
+You have 3 lives.
+If you die, you respawn in MainActivity.
+If you pass, you resume the machine code quiz.
+- Results page: Shows your score and best score.
+You can try again or continue to MainActivity.
+3. Profile: View your username, unique ID, average name guessing accuracy, best machine code quiz score, and overall score (average).
+- Button to sync your data, view online leaderboard, or return to MainActivity.
+4. Art by Pippi

 ---